-Michigan’s Early Intervetion Specialists
+Michigan’s Early Intervention Specialists

 An early intervention specialist assesses children ages 0-6 for developmental delays or disabilities that may cause them to fall behind in certain areas of life.
 This is usually done through play in a one-on-one setting within the family’s home.
 They plan strategies that help children learn and grow in areas where they are struggling.